Medical Assistant Program

-The course begins with a review of the cardiovascular system (heart and blood vessels) and its relationship to electrocardiography (EKG).
+The medical assistant training course begins with a review of the cardiovascular system (heart and blood vessels) and its relationship to electrocardiography (EKG).
 Medical assisting students review how to take and record pulse rate and pulse and blood pressure.
 Various cardiac testing procedures are discussed, such as Holter monitoring and stress testing.
 A main focus of the course is the proper and successful completion of the performance of an EKG and how to discern whether or not a test is abnormal.
 Prerequisite: MA302

 Computerized Billing and EMR